mrmoe28/fetchpilot/ENVIRONMENT_SETUP.md

 - Make sure you added the environment variable to Vercel
 - Check that it's set for the Production environment
 - Verify your Browserless.io token is correct

+### "WebSocket error: 403 Forbidden" Error
+- This means you're using the old Browserless.io endpoint
+- The app now uses `wss://production-sfo.browserless.io` (updated automatically)
+- Make sure you're using the latest version of the code

 ### Database Connection Errors
 - Verify your `DATABASE_URL` is correct